EChenevert/for_publication2023/README.md

 CRMS_GEE60pfrom2007to2022.csv: Dataset compiled from google earth engine and ...

-CRMS_GEE_JRCCOPY2.csv: Dataset compiled primarily from ....
+CRMS_GEE_JRCCOPY2.csv: Dataset compiled from ArcMap.
+This dataset is primarily used for the variables

 CRMS_Marsh_Vegetation: Dataset of descriptions regarding the vegetation around nearby a CRMS station.
 This is openly available at https://cims.coastal.louisiana.gov/ and https://www.lacoast.gov/CRMS/